katydecorah/katydecorah.github.io/notes/_posts/2016-08-10-ela-conf-bots.md

 {% include img.html class='img-half' src='2016-08-10-ela-conf-bots-2.png' alt='volunteerbot' %}

-:raising_hand: **Under the hood:** First, I created a GitHub account @elaconfbot (so as to not inflate my GitHub graph, make it clear that I'm not creating new issues, and because bots are cute).
+:raising_hand: **Under the hood:** First, I created a GitHub account @elaconfbot (to not inflate my GitHub graph, make it clear that I'm not creating new issues, and because bots are cute).
 I made a zap in Zapier that will submit a new GitHub issue by @elaconfbot once a new row in the form's spreadsheet is added (aka someone fills out the form).
 We also have a Slack integration that watches the repo for new issues.

 With Zapier, you can also assign labels and even add issues to milestones as someone submits a form.
-Now instead of reading a spreadsheet, we'll be able to comment on each abstract and use all of GitHub's organizational features.
+Now instead of reading a spreadsheet, we'll be able to comment on each abstract and use all GitHub's organizational features.
 I absolutely adore this workflow.

-We have this workflow set up for all of our forms:
+We have this workflow set up for all our forms:

 {% include img.html class='img-half' src='2016-08-10-ela-conf-bots-3.png' alt='form workflow' %}